jimsalterjrs/network-testing/README.md

 Example:

-    you@box:~$ whenits now+5s echo Hello world!
+    you@box:~$ ./whenits now+5s echo Hello world!

-    Current ime is: 1495220609.
-Executing in 5 seconds, at 1495220614.
+    Current time is: 1495220901.
+Executing in 5 seconds, at 1495220906.

     WARNING: I'm a foreground task!
-Use -d if you wanted to daemonize me (so I don't need you connected to me to run the task).
+Use -d if you need to daemonize me (so I don't need you still connected to me when I run the task).

     Hello world!